 Reporting Child Abuse and Neglect

 Employees of VSAS are mandated reporters.
-Any teacher or other employee who has knowledge of child abuse or neglect must notify Child Protective Services along with the Principal and the Counselor.
-Any teacher or other employee who suspects child abuse or neglect must notify the Principal and the Counselor, and if necessary, notify Child Protective Services.
+Any teacher or other employee who has knowledge of child abuse or neglect must notify Child Welfare Services along with the Principal and the Social Worker.
+Any teacher or other employee who suspects child abuse or neglect must notify the Principal and the Social Worker and if necessary, notify Child Welfare Services.

 Wellness Policy